jeremytammik/tbc/a/1882_track_nw_api.md

 &nbsp;&nbsp;&nbsp;&nbsp;some_detail_lines.Count.ToString()&nbsp;);
 </pre>

-**Answer:** Usually easier to filter for objects of GraphicsStyle using ElementClassFilter rather than subcategories of OST_Lines.
+**Answer:** Usually, it is easier to filter for objects of `GraphicsStyle` using `ElementClassFilter`, rather than subcategories of `OST_Lines`.

 GraphicsStyle has a property GraphicsStyle.GraphicsStyleCategory.
-When this is a subcategory of OST_Lines then it relates to either ModelCurves or DetailCurves (Note that GraphicsStyle.Category is null).
+When this is a subcategory of `OST_Lines`, then it relates to either ModelCurves or DetailCurves (note that GraphicsStyle.Category is null).

 You can't use a class filter for DetailCurves and ModelCurves (which inherit from CurveElement).
 This base class has the property LineStyle which will be one of the GraphicsStyle elements found above.

-When you have items of CurveElement you can distinguish between ModelCurves and DetailCurves as follows:
+When you have items of `CurveElement`, you can distinguish between ModelCurves and DetailCurves as follows:

 - DetailCurves have OwnerViewId <> ElementId.InvalidElementId
 - ModelCurves have OwnerViewId = ElementId.InvalidElementId